Juntos podemos. Together, we can.

 Latinx people play an integral part in the environmental movement, and it’s about time our experiences are brought to the forefront.

 We all know Greenpeace hasn’t always been a diverse movement.
-But today, we are in over 50 countries, including across Latin America.
-In the United States, we often work with Latinx community organizations in California, the Gulf, and Florida because we know that it is our communities who are affected first and worst when it comes to the climate crisis.
+But today, Greenpeace is network of organizations worldwide, including across Latin America.
+In the United States, Greenpeace USA often works with Latinx community organizations in California, the Gulf, and Florida because we know that it is our communities who are affected first and worst when it comes to the climate crisis.

 It breaks my heart to see BIPOC and marginalized communities suffer the consequences of environmental racism.
 Low-income communities — especially communities of color — face more health impacts near plastic production sites, have greater exposure to toxins and waste because they often have no other option than to buy cheap plastic products, and bear the brunt of the impacts of improper plastic disposal and incineration.